polyaxon/polyaxon/site/docs/core/quick-start/operations.md

 ## Referencing a component

-Sine operations don't define a runtime, but just know how to execute components, they need to reference components.
+Since operations don't define a runtime, they need to reference components to run.

 Operations can reference components in several ways: